Archetypes

 - BeelStarmon X-Antibody ("Three Musketeers") (M)

 Shuffle options around that place themselves into your Digimon's own evolution sources.
-Then, the upper end has effects that can trash them from sources to activate a secondary effect.
+Then, trash them from sources to activate a secondary effect.
+By making use of Satellamon's evolution line, it's possible to efficiently climb into a 6 and trash two of your opponent's security before they get a chance to do anything at all!

 - Ryugumon ("Aquatics") (B)

 You put your own cards into sources, you play your own cards out from sources.
-Features a type of protection that, when you'd be removed from battle, plays out sources.
-Technically a hybrid deck, as the best searcher the deck has is able to evolve on the deck's main Tamer.
+Features a type of protection that, when you'd be removed from the battle area, plays out sources.
+The level 7 boss card, Ariemon, spits out a ridiculous number of extra bodies to get a morbillion additional swings.

 - Pyramidimon (K)

 Place additional evolution sources under your tower as you climb, and attempt to OTK by trashing them.
-Pending further support, fail at doing so.
+When cards are trashed, further reload with a promo tamer, and under good conditions you can cycle sources reasonably efficiently.

 - Royal Base ("Bees") (GK)